 A variety of human figures are depicted standing, dancing and shooting with bows.
 This site takes its name from a painting of a man in the shamanistic ‘trance’ state, with blood pouring from his nose, joined to his companions by mystical lines of power.

 The massive slab that gives Fallen Rock Shelter its name is dramatic in its own right, but it also houses one of the largest and most well preserved collections of images known in the entire Pakhuis region.
 It is thought to have been a dwelling site, due to deposits of ash, sand and grass left behind by Bushman occupants.
-It shelters the largest painting of a Bushman cave-dwelling group known in the Western Cape.

 Sonya’s Cave holds series of ledges filled with tall, elongated, male figures painted red.
-Nearby, figures in black depict giraffes and antelope.